-Observation Requirement: In-Service Teachers

-During the length of the Sunbridge program, in-service students are required to observe in a WECAN/AWSNA affiliated Waldorf school for five days: three in the three early childhood classrooms (Birth-3, Nursery, and Kindergarten), one in a grade school classroom (1-8), and one in a high school classroom.
-Students may choose to observe all five days in one school, or to observe in different schools.
-The five days need not be consecutive, but three of those days must occur in the first year.
-All observations must take place in classrooms other than the student's own.
-Students are encouraged to visit and experience other Waldorf schools as often as possible.
+- Observation: - Over the course of their studies, students will spend 5 days total observing in a WECAN/AWSNA-affiliated school. - 3 days in the three early childhood classrooms (Birth-3, Nursery, and Kindergarten) - 1 day in a grade school (grades 1-8) classroom - 1 day in a high school (grades 9-12) classroom - Students may observe all five days in one school or observe in different schools.
+The five days need not be consecutive, but three of the days must occur in the first year.
+All observations must take place in classrooms other than the student's own. - Student teaching: - Over the course of their studies, students will perform a total of two weeks of student teaching. - Each week (made up of five consecutive days) needs to be in a classroom other than the student's own. - Mentored teaching: - Each student will receive mentor visits on two consecutive days each year for a total of four mentor visit days (or two for Completion Track students).
+Each visit will be accompanied by two hours of telephone conferences as a precursor and/or follow-up to the visit.